Teaching that we all have stewardship for the world in which we live

 3rd Grade Trip

-To culminate their study on habitat and biomes, in the spring third graders and one of their parents travel to Joshua Tree National Park for a three-day/two-night adventure.
+To culminate their study on habitat and biomes, in the fall third graders and one of their parents travel to Joshua Tree National Park for a three-day/two-night adventure.
 This is the first of the Walden School overnight outdoor education trips and is hosted by The Boojum Institute for Experiential Education.

 Students and parents camp in tents at the base of amazing rock formations in Joshua Tree.
 All participants have hands-on experiences learning about desert ecology, biology, and geology.
 They also participate in adventure-based activities such as rock climbing and scrambling.
 Activities have included studying native plants, tracking animals such as lizards and desert tortoises, examining the local and regional geology, star gazing, and campfires.